Noahkai Banks

-Noahkai Dominic Banks (born December 1, 2006) is an American professional soccer player who plays as a defender for FC Augsburg.
+Noahkai Dominic Banks (born 1 December 2006) is a professional footballer who plays as a defender for club FC Augsburg.

 Early life

-Banks was born on December 1, 2006, in Honolulu, Hawaii, United States.
+Banks was born on 1 December 2006, in Honolulu, Hawaii, United States.

-Career
+Club career

 As a youth player, Banks joined the youth academy of German side TSV Dietmannsried.
-In 2015, he joined the youth academy of German Bundesliga side FC Augsburg at under-10 level and was playing for the club's under-17 team at the age of fourteen.
+In 2015, he joined the youth academy of Bundesliga side FC Augsburg at under-10 level and was playing for the club's under-17 team at the age of fourteen.
 By 2024, he was promoted to FC Augsburg II, the system's professional reserve team, before earning a place on the senior team later that year.
-On January 12, 2025, he made his senior debut in a 0–1 home loss to VfB Stuttgart in the 2024–25 Bundesliga.
+On 12 January 2025, he made his senior debut in a 0–1 home loss to VfB Stuttgart in the 2024–25 Bundesliga.
 Shortly thereafter, American newspaper USA Today wrote that he was "one of the U.S. men's national team's biggest prospects".

+In the 2025–26 Bundesliga season, Banks established himself in Augsburg's starting lineup.
+He also scored his maiden goal for the senior team via a volley in a 3–1 win over VfL Wolfsburg.
+During a 2–0 home win against 1.
+FC Köln on matchday 24, Banks was named the player of the match by German football magazine Kicker.

+International career

+Banks was a youth international for the United States, having been called up to the United States U20s.

+In September 2025, Banks was called up to the senior United States squad for a friendly against Japan.

+However, on 18 September 2026, Banks filed for a one-time switch to Germany, cap-tying him to the European nation.
+Later that day, he was called up to the Germany under-21 national team for the 2027 European Under-21 Championship qualificaton matches.

 Personal life

-Banks was born to an American father and German mother.
-He is a youth international for the United States, having been called up to the United States U20s.
+Banks was born to an American father and German mother, and was therefore eligible to represent either the United States or Germany.